 Flash Tolerances: When the two halves of a mold come together there will be flash.
 It might not be visible without magnification.
-Typical flash tolerances for parts are projection down to 0.002inches / 0.127 mm and flash thickness of 0.003 inches to 0.0076 mm and up to what can be tolerated.
+Typical flash tolerance is 0.005" inch or 0.127 mm.

 Contamination: Surface and part vary from no visible to not visible under value of magnification.

-Post Baking: Is important for medical application so that all cross-linking is completed.
+Post Baking: Ensures that all cross-linking is completed.
 If cross-linking is not completed possible part will produce volatiles as it completes cross-linking.
 Post baking time and temperature relates to max part cross-section.

-Packaging: Should be double poly bagged and each bag sealed and labeled.
+Packaging: Should be double poly bagged and labeled.
+Many shipping options are available

 - Determine the correct silicone material for the properties required.